 Because small particles of LDL (subtype B) are more vulnerable to free radical damage, they are more likely to become lodged into the walls of your arteries, creating chronic inflammation.
 Large particles of LDL (subtype A), on the other hand, simply bounce off arterial walls, generally creating no risk to the heart.

-So, instead of learning how to improve your cholesterol, you should learn how much of your LDL cholesterol is of subtype A and/or B. That is the better predictor of heart disease.
+So, instead of just learning methods to lower your cholesterol, you should also know how much of your LDL cholesterol is of subtype A and/or B. That is the better predictor of heart disease.
 The more of subtype B you have, the more of an increased risk of heart disease it poses.
 If you would like to know your particle subtypes, ask your doctor to order you a Lipoprotein Particle Profile (LPP) test or a Vertical Auto Profile (VAP) test.

-Want to Know How to Improve Your Cholesterol?
+Want to Reduce Your Risk for Heart Disease?
 Eliminate Small LDL Particles!

 The best way to reduce your chances of heart disease, then, is to eliminate small LDL particles.
 Unfortunately, there is no way to surgically remove them.
 But what you can do is learn what causes small, dense LDL particles to form, and then eliminate the root of the problem.

 Small, dense LDL particles are caused by high carb, low-fat diets.
 You know, the same type of diet the “experts” in the medical field and our own government told us to eat.
-When people wanted to know how to improve your cholesterol, the advice was always the same.
+When people wanted to improve their cholesterol, the advice was always the same.
 Eat more carbs and reduce your consumption of fat, especially saturated fat.

 This advice is probably what made heart disease the leading cause of death for all U.S. adults.
 Turns out, though saturated fat raises LDL, it increases the size of its particles, making it much less likely to become lodged into the arterial walls to cause heart disease.
 Saturated fat consumption also raises HDL, the good cholesterol.
 Sugar consumption, incidentally, has been shown to lower HDL cholesterol, increasing the risk of heart disease.

-The SANE Diet: The Best Way to Learn How to Improve Your Cholesterol
+The SANE Diet: The Best Way to Improve Your Cholesterol

 The SANE Diet contains foods that eliminate inflammation, reduce the size of the LDL particles, and lower your setpoint weight.
 All of these will reduce your risk of heart disease.

-Use these guidelines and you will learn how to improve your cholesterol with ease.
+Use these guidelines and you will improve your cholesterol with ease.

 Gradually reduce with the goal of eliminating refined carbohydrates and anything with added sugar from your diet.
 Many studies show sugar and refined carbs are the real risk factor for heart disease, not high cholesterol.